 All of us want to be able to stay in our self-chosen home and age in the best possible environment and manner available to us.
 I have written and lectured on this topic for over a decade.
-However, in June 2014, I had a first-hand, eye-opening experience that made me question my own ability to age in place, and changed my thinking about what is most important to all of us baby boomers and seniors striving to successfully age in place.
+However, in June 2014, I had a first-hand, eye-opening experience that made me question my own ability to age in place, and changed my thinking about what is most important to all of us baby boomers and aging adults striving to successfully age in place.

 First of all, you have to have a plan!
 Successful aging in place does not just happen.
 You need to facilitate this event.
 After I wrote this chapter, I found an excellent resource: "Act III: Your Plan for Aging in Place."
-See "Resources," section 31-11.
+See "Resources," section 31-12.
 Start creating or revising your plan now.
+The Covid-19 pandemic changed and accelerated many aging adults' plans, both positively and negatively.
+Take time to re-evaluate your plan and your priorities.